api-platform/docs/core/operations.md

 }
 ```

-This custom operation behaves exactly like the builtin operation: it returns a JSON-LD document corresponding to the id
+This custom operation behaves exactly like the built-in operation: it returns a JSON-LD document corresponding to the id
 passed in the URL.

 It is mandatory to set the `_resource_class` and `_item_operation_name` (or `_collection_operation_name` for a collection